JessicaJeyanthiran/horiseon/README.md

     * changed <div> meant to contain the hero section to <section> for best practise, less use of <div>, and accessibility
     * missing "id" element in the section container to allow the navigation bar to direct to this section
     * Included an "alt" attribute describing the section image for screen reader accessibility
+    * Changed section class from "search-engine-optimization" to "content-section" and did similar change to the other two sections to apply the same stlying with less code

 #### Online Reputation Management
     * changed <div> meant to contain the hero section to <section> for best practise, less use of <div>, and accessibility